albertvinyes/woopfy/project/README.md

 Congrats!
 If everything went well you can now run tests and start playing with the software.

-# Run tests and start the webserter
+# Run tests and start the webserver
 ```
 python manage.py test -v 2
 python manage.py runserver